dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 modules from the Functional-Dylan library a default project would include.

-Select “Functional-Dylan” in the Library list.
+Select "Functional-Dylan" in the Library list.

 .. figure:: images/p2frag2_2-0.png
    :align: center